acathe/setup_env/README.md

 Restart the terminal to configure Powerlevel10k.

 The script will download the fonts required for the Powerlevel10k theme.
 You will need to set them up in your terminal manually.

+1. Set the "Terminal Theme" to `Pro`.
+2. Configure the font for the "Terminal Pro Theme" as `MesloLGS NF` with a font size of `13`.
+3. Set the "Terminal Pro Theme" shell to `close when the shell exits completely`.

 ## 4. TODO